The Narberth Dickens Festival

 hitting the streets and searching for the characters.
 This Rated G

 movie is loved by adults and kids of all ages, and runs 89 minutes.
-It is
+Don't be late, because the theater will fill up

 Academy of Ballet, "on the hill" of N. Narberth Avenue Ave,

 will host three performances during the Festival.
-On the
+They start on the

 minute excerpt from the Academy's performance of a Nutcracker Suite.